anahata-os/anahata-asi/anahata-ai-core/tools.md

 -   **Deep Reflection**: The `SchemaProvider` performs a deep, recursive analysis of the tool's return type and parameter types.
 -   **Rich Type Information**: It enriches the schema by embedding the fully qualified Java class name into the `title` field of every object, property, and array item.
 This provides the model with unambiguous type information.
 -   **Automatic Response Wrapping**: The provider intelligently wraps the tool's actual return type within a standardized response schema (`JavaMethodToolResponse`).
-This wrapper includes common fields like `status`, `logs`, and `attachments`.
+This wrapper includes common fields like `status`, `logs`, and `executionTimeMillis`.
 -   **Void Method Handling**: If a tool method returns `void` or `Void`, the `SchemaProvider` automatically removes the `result` property from the final schema, correctly signaling to the model that no return value should be expected.
 -   **Robust Inlining**: The provider correctly handles complex, nested, and recursive object graphs.
 It generates a complete schema map with internal references (`$ref`) first, then performs a single, final inlining pass to produce a clean, fully resolved schema.
-This robust order of operations prevents bugs with nested types.

 ### 2.4.
 Execution: A Type-Safe, Deferred Process